-The Council has a process of local pay consultation with UNISON to determine whether there should be an annual pay award, taking into consideration both inflation and affordability; in 2015/16 the pay award was 1% across all pay points.
+The Council has a process of local pay consultation with UNISON to determine whether there should be an annual pay award, taking into consideration both inflation and affordability.
+In 2016/17 the pay award agreed with the Trade Unions was for a 2 year deal of 1.2% increase across all pay points in 2016 and 2017.